iPhone sizes compared

 Opting for an iPhone in this size range means you’ll get a big screen of course, which is better for watching videos and viewing photos on than a small screen.
 If you’re a gamer it will also benefit you there, since the touch controls will be less cramped.
 And those benefits increase as you go up in size.

-The main downside to a big iPhone is that it’s potentially too large to fully use with one hand – certainly, the likes of the iPhone 15 Pro Max will be for most people, and even the 6.1-inch models will be if you have smaller hands.
-You won’t be able to reach the top edge of the screen, meaning you can’t operate the phone while holding something in your other hand.
+The main downside to a big iPhone is that it’s potentially too large to fully use with one hand – certainly, the likes of the iPhone 16 Pro Max will be for most people, and even the 6.1-inch models will be if you have smaller hands.
+You won’t be able to reach the top edge of the screen, meaning you can’t easily operate the phone while holding something in your other hand.

 The large size also makes these phones slightly heavier and a bit less pocket-friendly – if you have small pockets and plan to keep your phone in them, you should check whether one of these iPhones will actually fit.